Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Problem formulation and main results

-Compared with Algorithm \ref{alg:conts_ls} (cf.~Theorem \ref{thm:regret_continuous}), the regret of Algorithm \ref{alg:ls_discrete} has an additional term $\sum_{\ell=0}^{\ln M} 2^\ell N_\ell^{-2}$: for each learning episode, one achieves a sub-optimal loss by executing a piecewise constant policy and also suffers from model misspecification error in parameter estimation from discrete-time observations.
-Theorem \ref{thm:regret_discrete} suggests that applying Algorithm \ref{alg:ls_discrete} with fixed stepsize $\tau$ to solve \eqref{LQ}-\eqref{dynamics} will result in a sub-optimal linear regret of order $\cO((-\ln \delta)\tau^2 M)$, while a logarithmic regret can be achieved by setting $N_\ell=\sqrt{2}^{\ell}N_0$ for $\ell=1,\ldots, \ln M$.
+\begin{Remark} Theorem \ref{thm:regret_discrete} provides a general regret bound of Algorithm \ref{alg:ls_discrete} with any time discretization steps $\{N_\ell\}_{\ell\geq 0}$, where $N_\ell$ is the number of intervention points in the $\ell$-th cycle.
+Compared with Algorithm \ref{alg:conts_ls}, the regret of Algorithm \ref{alg:ls_discrete} has an additional term $(-\ln\delta) \sum_{\ell=0}^{\ln M} 2^\ell N_\ell^{-2}$: for each learning episode, one achieves a sub-optimal loss by adjusting her policy in the discrete time and also suffers from model misspecification error in parameter estimation from discrete-time observations.
+Specifically, \begin{itemize} \item if the time discretization step is fixed for all cycles, i.e., $N_\ell=T/\tau$ for all $\ell$, then the last term of \eqref{eq:regret_discrete_statement} is of the magnitude:

+and consequently Algorithm \ref{alg:ls_discrete} achieves a sub-optimal linear regret; \item if the time discretization step of the $\ell$-th cycle increases exponentially in terms of $\ell$, e.g., $N_\ell=\sqrt{2}^{\ell}N_0$ for $\ell=1,\ldots, \ln M$, then the last term of \eqref{eq:regret_discrete_statement} is of the magnitude: which guarantees that the regret of Algorithm \ref{alg:ls_discrete} is still logarithmic in $M$. \end{itemize} \end{Remark} }

 \paragraph{Sketched proof of Theorem \ref{thm:regret_discrete}.}

 We point out the main differences between the proofs of Theorems \ref{thm:regret_continuous}-\ref{thm:regret_discrete}, and give the detailed proof of Theorem \ref{thm:regret_discrete} in Section \ref{sec:regret_discrete}.
 Compared with Theorem \ref{thm:regret_continuous}, the essential challenges in proving Theorem \ref{thm:regret_discrete} are to quantify the precise dependence of the performance gap and the parameter estimation error on the stepsize.
 To this end, we first prove a first-order convergence of \eqref{eq:K_pi} to \eqref{K2nonoise} as the stepsize tends to zero.
 Then by exploiting the affine structure of \eqref{eq:sde_theta_pi}, we establish the following quadratic performance gap for a piecewise constant policy $\psi^{\theta,\tau}$ (Proposition \ref{prop:performance_gap_discrete}): \bb J^{\theta^\star}(U^{\psi^{\theta,\tau}})-J^{\theta^\star}(U^{\theta^\star}) \le C(|\theta-\theta^\star|^2+\tau^2). \ee